yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

  - Insert into FP index (KV store)
  - gRPC server code
  - instrumentation for performance metrics

+The algorithms we plan to use will be manipulating the fingerprint segment metadata and the region metadata mapping segments->regions.
+Algorithms will smartly assign regions to dedup pods, which each contain multiple dedup domains.
+It will be necessary to allow some duplication across pods to avoid strictly checking every fingerprint against a single global key store.
+We will be comparing various algorithms and evaluating the amount of duplication that occurs.
+We will also investigate manipulating region size to find the optimal performance.

 ## 6. Acceptance criteria